funkatron/draw-things-grpcservercli-installer/README.md

 # Draw Things gRPCServer CLI Installer

 A Python-based installer and manager for the Draw Things Community gRPCServer on macOS.
-This tool manages the installation and configuration of the gRPCServer binary and service.
-This allows quick setup of a gRPCServer setup for distributed image generation.
+This tool manages the installation and configuration of the gRPCServer binary, enabling distributed AI image generation.

 ## Features